karabarley/Yogi-Bingo/README.md

 # yogiBingo

+You may view the live version of this game in the link provided: http://karabarleta.com/yogiBingo/

 Yogi Bingo is game I built using the Datamuse API, Javascript, jQuery, HTML, CSS and SASS.
 This was a fun project aimed to poke some fun at yogis like me.

 I used the Datamuse API to get a bank of words relating to yoga to populate the bingo sheets.